wbamberg/idl-reference/docs/nsISAXContentHandler.md

 occur immediately after the corresponding endElement event, but
 the order of endPrefixMapping events is not otherwise guaranteed.

-@param prefix The prefix that was being mapped.
-This is the empty
-              string when a default mapping scope ends.

 #### Parameters ####